micro/micro/docs/reference/README.md

 The broker provides a simple abstraction for pubsub messaging.
 It focuses on simple semantics for fire-and-forget asynchronous communication.
-The goal here is to provide a pattern for async notifications where some update or event occurred but that does not require persistence.
+The goal here is to provide a pattern for async notifications where some update or events occurred but that does not require persistence.
 The client and server build in the ability to publish on one side and subscribe on the other.
 The broker provides no message ordering guarantees.

 While a Service is normally called by name, messaging focuses on Topics that can have multiple publishers and subscribers.
-The broker is abstracting away in the service's client/server which includes message encoding/decoding so you don't have to spent all your time marshalling.
+The broker is abstracting away in the service's client/server which includes message encoding/decoding so you don't have to spend all your time marshalling.

 ##### Client

-The client containes the `Publish` method which takes a proto message, encodes it and publishes onto the broker on a given topic.
+The client contains the `Publish` method which takes a proto message, encodes it and publishes onto the broker on a given topic.
 It takes the metadata from the client context and includes these as headers in the message including the content-type so the subscribe side knows how to deal with it.

 ##### Server

 The server supports a `Subscribe` method which allows you to register a handler as you would for handling requests.
-In this way we can mirror the handler behaviour and deserialise the message when consuming from the broker.
+In this way we can mirror the handler behaviour and deserialize the message when consuming from the broker.
 In this model the server handles connecting to the broker, subscribing, consuming and executing your subscriber function.